Doctor of Physical Therapy

 For more information or if you have questions, please contact Professor Sean Collins, PT, ScD, (603) 535-2891.

 The Department of Physical Therapy at Plymouth State University participates in the Physical Therapist Centralized Application Service, known as PTCAS.
-Applicants applying to the entry-level physical therapist education program for the 2017 entering class will apply online using the PTCAS application beginning in December 2016.
+Applicants applying to the entry-level physical therapist education program for the 2018 entering class will apply online using the PTCAS application beginning fall 2017.
 To learn more about PTCAS, visit www.ptcas.org.

 Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone; (703) 706-3245; firstname.lastname@example.org) is necessary for eligibility to sit for the licensure examination, which is required in all states.